Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Adherence

 Adherence to ART may be more difficult for adolescents than for younger children.
-Adolescents also have difficulty adhering to treatment regimens for other chronic diseases such as diabetes and asthma (see also Chronic Health Problems in Children).
+Adolescents with other chronic diseases such as diabetes or asthma may have difficulty adhering to treatment regimens (see also Children and Youth with Special Health Care Needs).
 Adolescents want to be like their peers and can feel set apart by their illness.
 Skipping or stopping treatment may be a way for them to deny having an illness.
-Additional issues that may complicate treatment and reduce adherence in adolescents include
+These and other additional issues that may complicate treatment and reduce adherence in adolescents with HIV infection include:

 • Low self-esteem